-Category 3 Category 2 Category 1 future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
+Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
+Estimates for repairs or replacement are needed now. future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category: 1

-Notes There is evidence of previous movement in the form of cracking to masonry and internal plaster cracking.
-On the date of inspection, this movement appeared to be of a longstanding nature with no obvious evidence of recent or continuing deterioration, although on the basis of a single inspection, no assurances can be given as to the future.
+Notes There is evidence of previous movement in the form of cracking to masonry, internal plaster cracking and uneven/sloping floors.
+The movement is considered to be longstanding in nature with no indication of recent structural deterioration.
+On the basis of a limited single inspection, no further significant movement is anticipated.